OSHA’s Requirements on HEPA Negative Air Machines & Negative Pressure Rooms

 OSHA’s requirements for negative air rooms must deal with HEPA negative air machines, as well as the overall awareness of dust suppression machines.
 To create a negative pressure room, crystalline silica dust particulates must be trapped in this enclosed area.
 While the airflow within the space must be taken into consideration, the quality of the airflow leaving the space must also be filtered.
 Using a modular containment system or a poly barrier in your healthcare facility will allow you to attach a portable air scrubber or HEPA negative air machine.
 These two components will allow you the assistance you need to clean the air in your negative pressure room.
 It is crucial to use a HEPA filter on a negative air machine due to the particulate capabilities of a HEPA filter.

 At Industrial Vacuum, we understand the current pandemic threats.
 If your hospital or healthcare facility is implementing negative pressure rooms to alleviate the internal airflow at your facility, consider using Industrial Vacuums HEPA filtration initiatives.
 If you haven’t considered negative pressure rooms, investigate the possibilities your facilities can unleash, and the lives you can save along the way.
+Our dust collectors can be equipped with HEPA filters to assist with airflow to the temporary negative pressure rooms.

 Protect your workers, and those they are striving to save by considering HEPA negative air machines in your negative pressure rooms.
 We at Industrial Vacuum Equipment are here to help and want to help.
 Please contact us today for more information.